-Salva Vita has developed WEP in 1996 to help students with learning disabilities to prepare for work and give them the opportunity to gain some real work experience during school years.
-In the program, they have the opportunity to absolve practical training periods at various companies.
-In small groups and accompanied by a mentor, participants get to know several workplaces and jobs; they learn to meet workplace expectations, and get to know diverse company cultures.
+Salva Vita has developed the WEP in 1996, to help students with learning disabilities to prepare for work and give them the opportunity to gain some real work experience during school years.
+In the program, they have the opportunity to complete practical training periods at various companies.
+In small groups and accompanied by a mentor, participants get to know several workplaces and jobs; they learn to meet workplace expectations, and get to experience diverse company cultures.
 It helps them to decide on their choice of job and gives them some very useful work experience before they actually start looking for a job.

-When in 1996, Salva Vita’s professionals started to look for jobs for disabled clients; they met a great deal of fear and incomprehension, both on the side of the employers and on that of the disabled people and their families.
-The situation has improved since, as 20 years of experience and an elaborate methodology help us in attending future employees and employers.
-We adapted the methodology of Supported Employment developed in the U.S. to the Hungarian situation, and remodeled it in accordance with the special needs of people with various disabilities.
+When, in 1996, Salva Vita’s professionals started to look for jobs for disabled clients, they met a great deal of fear and incomprehension; both on the side of the employers and on that of the disabled people and their families.
+The situation has improved since then, as more than 20 years of experience and a comprehensive methodology allow us to help future employees and employers.
+We adapted the methodology of Supported Employment (developed in the U.S.) to the Hungarian situation, and remodeled it in accordance with the special needs of people with various disabilities.

 Supported Employment is a highly personalized methodology that provides tailored-to-the-needs support for both the employers and those looking for a job.
-We assess their strengths and limits, and define the areas, which need improvement for successful employment.
+We assess the strengths and limits of each client, and define the areas which need improvement for successful employment.
 Preparation goes according to individual needs.
 After the successful preparation, we try to find the right person for the right job.

-Job coaching is in essential part of Supported Employment.
-We are there at the workplace in the first period of employment and assist the new employee to learn his/her tasks and we help to bring about a smooth integration.
+Job coaching is an essential part of Supported Employment.
+We are there at the workplace during the first period of employment and assist the new employee to learn his/her tasks and we help to bring about a smooth integration.